wavebeem/wavebeem.com/src/blog/2017-08-11-react-without-jsx.md

 ---
 title: "React without JSX"
-description: "A quick overview on using React without JSX or any build tools"
+description: "A quick overview on using React without JSX or any build tools."
 ---

 @[toc]